Article III: Academic Conduct

 - The committee will conduct a hearing to receive and consider relevant facts about the alleged violation, to discuss the alleged violation, to determine whether the Honor Code has been violated, and to determine sanctions, if appropriate.

-- An audio tape recording is made of the hearing and retained by the Dean of Students representative pending an appeal.
+- A recording is made of the hearing and retained by the Student Success representative pending an appeal.
+No other recordings of the proceedings are permitted.

-- Only the Office of the Provost and the Dean of Students Office will have access to the tape and it will be used only for the College appeal process.
-No recording devices, other than the official tape, may be used during the proceedings.
-A file containing all records pertinent to the alleged violation is maintained by the Dean of Students representative.
-The tape and file are the property of Allegheny College.
+- Only the Office of the Provost and the Center for Student Success will have access to the recording.
+No recording devices other than the official recording may be used during the proceedings.
+A file containing all records pertinent to the alleged violation is maintained by the Center for Student Success representative.
+The recording and file are the property of Allegheny College.
 No other materials or notes related to the hearing should leave the room at the conclusion of the proceedings.

-- During the hearing, members of the Campus Life and Community Standards Committee, the Honor Committee representative, the accused student and Community Support Person will be present, along with the Dean of Students representative.
-The Community Standards Board will have access to a Board Advisor who is trained in current policy and process to answer procedural questions and advise regarding the adjudication process.
+- During the hearing, members of the Campus Life and Community Standards Committee, the Honor Committee representative, the accused student and Community Support Person will be present, along with the Student Success representative.
+The Community Standards Board will be chaired by a non-voting representative of the Dean for Student Success who is trained in current policy and process to answer procedural questions and advise regarding the adjudication process.

 - The committee will listen to all relevant information and facts from: